GROUP TOUR OPTIONS

 We include a review guide for grade level teachers.
 (Home school teachers may request one via email.)

 Frogmore Plantation has the most comprehensive southern history tour available.
-My husband and I own and operate the only 1,800 acre working historical and modern cotton plantation in the South with 19 restored historical buildings that date from 1790 to 1900.
+Frogmore is the only 1,800 acre working historical and modern cotton plantation in the South with 19 restored historical buildings that date from 1790 to 1900.

 Dependent on grade levels, students experience the life of an antebellum slave, the uncertainty of a free sharecropper, and the high-tech mechanization of a working plantation today including botanical information about cotton.
-All students can actually pick cotton from August through mid-April and lower grades re-enact a slave wedding with a "jumpin' the broom" ceremony.
+All students can actually pick cotton from August through mid-April, and by request, lower grades re-enact a slave wedding with a "jumpin' the broom" ceremony.

 Historical games are part of the tour for elementary students, time permitting.
 Small groups rotate stations so that the students can learn several games.